Make Your November Extra Magical with These Fun Rituals, Recipes, and Rewarding Activities

 10. Drink Pumpkin Martinis

 I adore this pumpkin martini recipe from tasty-yummies.com.
 I will say that I cut the amount of vodka in half so I can taste more creamy pumpkin and less alcohol, but you may prefer to leave it as it is.
 Decadent?
 Yes!
 But remember that coconut milk has plenty of health benefits.
 So does cinnamon.
 And so does pleasure!

 11. Drink Chai

 Did you try any of these ideas?
-Or do you have your own November favorites?
-Please share in the comments!
+Or do you have your own favorite November activities?
+Please share in the comments below!